pkmn/randbats/extension/README.md

 This extension takes advantage of the fact that in practice a Pokémon's abilities and items are actually limited.
 The move pool displayed by the extension is guaranteed be a superset of what is returned by Pokémon Showdown's existing `/randbats mon, gen` command.
-Stats are slightly fuzzier - Max `HP` is elided as this stat is adjusted during set generaton hit optimal recovery or chip numbers and is impossible to infer in most scenarios without knowing the full set. `Atk` can be adjusted to minimize confusion damage and `Spe` can be adjusted if certain speed-related moves (Gyro Ball, Trick Room, etc) are included in the set and so are italicized in most cases to indicate
+Stats are slightly fuzzier - Max `HP` is elided as this stat is adjusted during set generation to hit optimal recovery or chip numbers and is impossible to infer in most scenarios without knowing the full set. `Atk` can be adjusted to minimize confusion damage and `Spe` can be adjusted if certain speed-related moves (Gyro Ball, Trick Room, etc) are included in the set and so are italicized in most cases to indicate